gitAjjk/pubFabLab/README.md

 - File > Document properties
   - Resize to content
   - Checkboard
-- Select all, Fill and Stroke [shift][ctrl][f] > Stroke Style > Width: 1 pixel
+- Select all, Fill and Stroke [shift][ctrl][f] > Stroke Style > Width: 1 pixel / hairline
-  - Don't use Hairline.
-Svg won't render fonts well.
+  - Mind fonts & hairline.
 (A hairline can be a completely overlapping inner an outer strokes and will be cut twice.)
+- Add texts and colors
 - **Kerf-offset** Can also be done with IS (See [InkScape Kerf offset EN.pdf](https://github.com/gitAjjk/pubFabLab/blob/main/InkScape%20Kerf%20offset%20EN%200.2.pdf))

 # Lasercutter